SilverHalf/mount-balrior/ura-lcm/overview.md

 | **Defiance** | 3000 ** |
 | **Enrage Timer** | 10 minutes - kills all players on running out. |

-Legendary Godscream Ura is an extreme challenge aimed at the highest tier of players.
+Legendary Ura is an extreme challenge aimed at the highest tier of players.
 Beating her encounter requires perfect knowledge of the fight and of your class, and smooth execution of your chosen strategy.

 Activating Legendary Mode makes the following changes to the fight:
 - Ura's maximum health increases by 30%.